mkriaf/pagerduty-aws-workshop/content/04_eventbridgequickstart/page-6-summary.md

     - A Lambda object with Python code
     - An IAM Role to allow the Lambda object to run

+- When PagerDuty sends a trigger event to EventBridge, the Lambda code will check if it's a P1 or P2 and if so, run the appropriate Response Play.

+- When PagerDuty sends a resolved event to EventBridge, the Lambda code will check if it's a P1 and if so, run the Resolved Response Play.

 {{% notice warning %}}
 Be sure to Delete the CloudFormation Stack we just built to destroy the objects that were created so that no further costs are incurred!
 {{% /notice %}}